2023-2024

 The Problem

-As the product scaled, features were shipped rapidly without a shared design system, leading to inconsistent UI patterns and duplicated components.
-For users managing high-stakes data, this fragmentation made workflows harder to navigate, increased the risk of error, and added rework for design and engineering teams.
+As the platform evolved, new features were added without a shared design foundation, resulting in inconsistent UI patterns and growing variation across components and interactions.
+These inconsistencies made clinician workflows harder to navigate in time-sensitive situations and created ongoing rework for both design and engineering teams.

 Patterns fragmented as the product scaled without a shared system.